GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ### Read and write an external type record

-To create application defined records, use external type records that may contain an NDEF message as payload that is accessible with `toRecords()`.
+To create application defined records, use external type records.
+These may contain an NDEF message as payload that is accessible with `toRecords()`.
 Their name contains the domain name of the issuing organization, a colon and a type name that is at least one character long, for instance "example.com:foo".